ajax-76/hash_url/README.md

 response : shortened url  --> on click  redirects to the original url :

+POSTMAN collection is attached in the mail thread

 Architecture :

 - 3 application web servers :
-1 .
-Writing Operation
+1. Writing Operation
-2 .
-Reading Operation
+2. Reading Operation
-3 .
-Reading Operation
+3. Reading Operation

 - 3 Database Servers
-1  .
-For Writing Specific
+1. For Writing Specific - Primary Database
-2  .
-Reading Specific - replica set
+2. Reading Specific - replica set -Secondary Database
-3  .
-Reading Specific - replica set
+3. Reading Specific - replica set -Secondary Database

 - Nginx Reverse Proxy is used as Load Balancer to divide traffic between two read data servers and the last server is used for data writing operation .

 - node js is used for application server:
-1 .
-Very useful in handling traffice to IO specific operation 2 .
-Easy horizontal scaling is possible .
+1. Very useful in handling traffice to IO specific operation
+2. Easy horizontal scaling is possible .
-3 .
-Asynchronous by nature prevents any blocking in the API .
+3. Asynchronous by nature prevents any blocking in the API .
-4 .
-Built in cluster module helps in various tasks such scaling and different OS operation .
+4. Built in cluster module helps in various tasks such scaling and different OS operation .

 - 3 Database servers are used , mongodb is used for this purpose as it is no sql database , scaling  is much easier , have faster read and write than RDBMS ,  also  eventual consistancy helps in data sanity with help of replica sets which has been created.